SumeshKumarjn/100-days-of-code/log.md

 Progress of the day : Learnt how to access HTML element by using its class name means getElementsByClassName .

 ### DAY 07
-Progress of the day : Learnt how to access HTML element by using tagname namespace that is , getElementByTagNameNS.
+Progress of the day : Learnt how to access HTML element by using tag name namespace that is , getElementByTagNameNS.
 NameSpace, It is a strategy where we are defining some rule and it is used to identify to avoid the functionalities or the variables or the method collisions.